happykhan/qualibact/docs/species.md

 # Species Overview

-This page lists all species analyzed in GenomeQC.
+This page lists all species analyzed in QualiBact.
 Click on a species name to view its detailed page.
 Click the genus name for another page.

 ## [*Achromobacter*](Achromobacter/index.md)